joedski/musings/Data, Client-Server Oriented/On HTTP-Transported APIs.md

     3. A post on [why Drupal went with HAL+JSON rather than JSON-LD][ss-7-3]
 8. I'm still trying to figure out what the hell I'm supposed to do with `content-type`.
     1. [This post][ss-8-1] actually gives a somewhat practical explanation, along with the suggestion that "using what \[they]’ve called standard media types give a client developer a leg-up".
 Things like [JSON-API][ss--json-api] or [JSON+HAL][ss-7-1].
+    2. I've since learned that what you do with defining your Media Type (the `content-type`) is you write the documentation describing the default handling model of your Media Type.
+        - This documentation is used by humans to understand the given content and either navigate it themselves or create automatons using that knowledge.
+        - The main point is that the documentation is the only piece of external knowledge you need to process the messages.
+        - Importantly of course, you should be describing a hypetext media type of some sort, or describing your specific extensions to an existing media type.
+(Maybe you have specific behavior described using standard HTML or XML, or you're using JSON+HAL with your own link rel names, etc.)
 9. Random blog post [on choosing a hypermedia format][ss-9]
 10. [Tools to make HATEOAS Compliance Easier][ss-10]
 11. Reddit discussion on [JSON-LD vs JSON-HAL][ss-11]